turingH/aera-v3-audit/cheat_list.md

 104. () `_enforceDailyLoss` checks that `newLoss <= maxDailyLossInNumeraire` before returning.
 Both values are `uint128`, so the cast in `_enforceSlippageLimitAndDailyLoss` is safe.
 See `BaseSlippageHooks.sol` lines 186-212 and `IBaseSlippageHooks.sol` lines 13-23.
 105. () Claiming fees is permitted while a vault is paused. `isVaultPaused` and `previewFees` simply expose stored values (see `PriceAndFeeCalculator.sol` lines 305-321). `FeeVault.claimFees` restricts withdrawals to the fee recipient via `onlyFeeRecipient` (see `FeeVault.sol` lines 43-46 and 105-116).

+106. () Residual solver tips are paid to the solver at batch end before any price update.
+They never affect vault TVL or fee snapshots.
+See `Provisioner.sol` lines 346-349 and `PriceAndFeeCalculator.sol` lines 332-349.